-At Living Success Center, several psychotherapeutic modalities are offered, and the direction of treatment is determined by the needs of our clients.
+At Living Success Counseling Center, several psychotherapeutic modalities are offered, and the direction of treatment is determined by the needs of our clients.
 Services are not time limited, so we are able to provide in-depth, long-term psychotherapy when necessary.
 Clients are seen on an appointment only basis.

-Living Success Center offers the support our clients may need during the more challenging times of life and help to provide them with helpful tools as they grow and explore in new directions.
+Living Success Counseling Center offers the support our clients may need during the more challenging times of life and help to provide them with helpful tools as they grow and explore in new directions.
 Individuals often seek help in dealing with depression, anxiety, substance abuse, marriage and relationship challenges, parenting problems, school difficulties and career changes.
 Treatment services are offered in a variety of areas including:

 - Stress and Anxiety Management